hishamarashini/pp3_last/README.md

 #### Validating
 * PEP8
     * No errors

 ![img](images/pep8_test.JPG)

 #### Deployment
-* This project was deployed using deplpoyment method at Heroku and connected with Github,
+* This project was deployed using deployment method at Heroku and connected with Github,
     * Creating a new Heroku app
     * Set the buildbacks to Python and Node Js in the order  as I get fron the template that i got from Love Sandwiches project.
     * Link the Heroku app to repositry